thegecko/bleat/README.md

 Bleat has 2 APIs:

  * The [Classic API](api_classic.md), originally developed for this project
- * The [Web Bluetooth API](https://webbluetoothcg.github.io/web-bluetooth/) specification developed for use in browsers
+ * The [Extended Web Bluetooth API](api_web-bluetooth.md) specification developed for use in browsers

 ## Installation